darcagn/kos-helpers/README.md

 ## Purpose
 This repo contains several helper scripts that assist KOS power users in managing multiple KOS dirs, toolchains, etc. while avoiding configuration issues that may creep up attempting this.

+Instead of juggling multiple `environ.sh` scripts in each KOS dir, the scripts provide a global environment setting mechanism that can be modified and applied using provided commands.
+Switching KOS dirs or toolchains also updates all of the symlinks within the toolchain to point to the KOS dir's resources to keep KOS dir and toolchain dir synchronized.

 ## Install
 * Clone: `git clone https://github.com/darcagn/kos-helpers /opt/toolchains/dc/kos-helpers`
 * Add `/opt/toolchains/dc/kos-helpers/kos-shell.sh` to your shell's `.bashrc`, `.zshrc`, etc.